top of page

 Harry Bradley crop 3.jpg

-'l would guess he would be about 29 (in the photos above).
-His name was Henry but was always known as Harry.
+'l would guess he would be about 29 [in these photos] His name was Henry but was always known as Harry.
 He was a lovely, husband, father and friend as well as being the favourite child of 8 siblings.'

 bradley reference 1.jpg